mon-petit-placement/mpp-generali-client-bundle/Resources/docs/referentials.md

 ```php
 $savingReachs = $this->httpClient->retrieveTransactionPartialSurrender($contractNumber, ReferentialHandler::REFERENTIAL_SAVINGS_REACHS);
 ```

-you will have an answer like this:
+You will have an answer like this:
 ```php
 [
     'epargneAtteinte' => [